L-souhaiel/C--QT-Sql-AnimalShop/README.md

 # Animal Shop Desktop App C++ Qt SQL

-A C++ Desktop Application To manipulate buy and sell of  Animal  using QT library and  SQL Relational Data Base.
+A desktop application for managing the purchase of various animals.
+The user interface is made with QT Library in C++ and SQL Relational Database.

 ![Layout](https://github.com/TitiLouati/C--QT-Sql-AnimalShop/blob/main/AnimalShop.png)